Some musical equipment just sounds like home. You’ve heard it so many times it sounds natural, as if it had always been there.

 Playability

 The Black Beauty snare drums are responsive and sensitive, with excellent projection and a warm, full-bodied tone that makes it an ideal choice for studio and live performances alike.
-The response isn't as cut-throat-quick as with the Supraphonic, but I found it's still fairly good.
+The response isn't as cut-throat-quick as with the Supraphonic, but I found it's good for other stuff that requires a bigger sound played not so fast.

-I actually prefer using this over the Supraphonic in the studio, most of the time.
-You can call it a personal preference, but its extra warmth and oomph in the tone just feels something special, and makes this snare a special one for me.
+That said, I actually prefer using this over the Supraphonic in the studio, most of the time.
+You can call it a personal preference, but its extra warmth and oomph in the lower-mids just feels special, like home.
+Maybe it comes from hearing so much or because I naturally gravitate toward these mellower sounds, but that natural EQ makes this snare my favorite.

 You can enjoy a similarly wide range of tuning with this snare as well, although, again, extremely low tunings would require you to play with dampening.